Plasma membrane: Definition, Structure, Functions, Composition

 These are insoluble in water.
 Some detergents or organic solvents are required to separate them from the membrane.

-These are attached either to the oligosaccharides (glycoproteins) or to phospholipids (proteolipids or lipoproteins).
+These are attached to the oligosaccharides (glycoproteins) or phospholipids (proteolipids or lipoproteins).

 The plasma membrane contains about 20 – 40% of lipids.
 The lipid component is of three types